VCasecnikovs/Yet-Another-YOLOv4-Pytorch/README.md

     d = dataset.ListDataset("train.txt", img_dir='images', labels_dir='labels', img_extensions=['.JPG'], train=True)
 	path, img, bboxes = d[0]

+!!!
+You can use SplitDataset.ipynb to create train.txt and valid.txt

-"train.txt" is file which consists filepaths to image (images\primula\DSC02542.JPG)
+"train.txt" is file which consists with filepaths to image (images\primula\DSC02542.JPG)

 img_dir - Folder with images
-labels_dir - Folder with txt files for annotion img_extensions - extensions if images
+labels_dir - Folder with txt files for annotation img_extensions - extensions if images

 If you set train=False -> uses letterboxes